brendontse/Discord-Reminder-Bot/README.md

 1. Create a Discord account at https://discordapp.com/
 2. Create a server by clicking the "Add a server" on the left pane (it will look like a big "+" symbol)
 3. Go to [https://discordapp.com/api/oauth2/authorize?client_id=652588556237275136&permissions=0&scope=bot], log in to your Discord account, select the server you just made, and click "Authorize"\
 4. Start using the bot via bot commands.
-For a list of commands, try using [HELP_COMMAND_GOES_HERE]
+For a list of commands, try using [!help]

 ## Technologies